 Family Days Out in Kent

 There are loads of fantastic places to visit and fun family days out in Kent.
-We hope that the ideas on this page will inspire you to take your children and get out and about into the Kent countryside, visit local family farms, adventure playgrounds, National Trust properties and lots more besides!
-Do let us know which are your favourites.
+We’ve listed a few ideas below.
+Take your family and get out and about into the Kent countryside, visit local family farms, adventure playgrounds, National Trust properties and lots more!

 Amazon Outdoor Events at Knockhatch Adventure Park, Ski Centre Car Park, Hailsham By-pass, Hailsham, provides outdoor activity adventure days including family fun days, 11yrs+, 0844 2570433

 Arena Pursuits, near Bewl Water, 6yrs+, company organising outdoor adventures including for all members of the family such as4x4 driving, the quads, team tasks, the assault course, clay pigeon shooting, orienteering and paintballing, 01580 879614

 Bewl Water Outdoor Centre, Lamberhurst, Kent TN3 8JH watersports, climbing and residential centre, 8yrs+, 01892 890716

 Bowles Activity Centre, Eridge Green TN3 9LW, ski slopes, rock crags, ropes courses, archery range, 8yrs+, 01892 665665

 Adventure Parks and Family Fun